romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You want to exclude certain files from being scanned for secrets in your repository.
+Q: You want to exclude certain files from being scanned for secrets in your repository.
 How can you achieve this?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the repository's 'Secret scanning' settings and specify the files to be excluded**